 Why is it legal?

 Spice is a designer drug—it was created in a lab in 1988.
 Those who manufacture it modify it to take advantage of loopholes in the legal system.
 They change the drug’s chemical additives to avoid classification.
 It is also relatively new; many states have not weighed in on its legality.
 The drug’s composition allows it go undetected on most drug tests.
 Nor does it appear on the legal radar because it is often sold as incense or potpourri.
 A number of European countries have determined the drug’s chemical components are illegal; the U.S. is following suit.

 Spice addiction is drug addiction.
 The type of treatment the client receives depends upon how deep the addiction.
 Sovereign Health is an industry leader in treating addiction.
 We can help anyone who wants help.

 Detox comes first when treating any addiction.
 Detox must always be done under medical supervision.
 Depending on the severity of the addiction, detox may include hospitalization, though most Sovereign clients at our main facility in San Clemente, CA, detox at our treatment facilities.
 Sovereign Health specializes in inpatient detox.
 Our NAD Rapid Detox program mitigates withdrawal symptoms.

 Following detox, Sovereign’s clinicians design an individualized treatment plan for the client.
 We offer multiple therapy options—traditional and unconventional.
 The latter includes yoga, art or equine therapies.
 When clients complete treatment, Sovereign provides continued care and a calendar of alumni events to keep the client connected to the sober community.

-If you would like further information on treatment for drug abuse, please call 866-629-0442 to speak with a member of our team.
-They will be happy to assist you.
+For more information on spice and other drug abuse treatment please call 866-629-0442 to speak with a member of our Sovereign team.
+We will be happy to assist you.